backk-node/backk-cli/README.md

 ## Create a new Backk microservice project

-Execute below command to create a new Backk microservice project.
+Execute the below command to create a new Backk microservice project.
-This command will create a directory with given microservice name in the current directory.
+This command will create a directory with given `microservice-name` in the current directory.

 ```bash
 npx backk-cli@latest create <microservice-name>
 cd <microservice-name>
 ```

+Follow further instructions in README.md of the created project.